chiffa/BioFlow/docs/source/guide.rst

 Network analysis results will be output as `.gdf` files.
 In order to visualize them, I would recommend using `Gephi <https://gephi.org/users/download/>`__.

-The standard usage pipeline for me is to import the .gdf file into Gephi and:

- - Add a filter for current, set it between 2.5% of max and max

- - In statistics, run modularity analysis

- - Set the color of the nodes as Partition/Modularity Class

- - Set the node size as Ranking/rel_value (current relative to what would have been expected in null conditions)

- - Set the label color as Partition/Source (whether the node was in the hits set or not)

- - Set the label size as Ranking/rel_value

- - Add a Filter for p_value, below 0.05

- - Run Force Atlas, if needed enabling the "no overlap" and "dissuade hubs" options

- - Turn on the labels and switch them to "legacy IDs" or "names"

 Data and databases setup:
 =========================